acushlakoncept/car-rental-api/README.md

 # CAR HIRE/RENTALS JSON API WITH RAILS 6

+A RESTFUL API built with Ruby on Rails.
+It uses JWT to implement Authentication & Authorization.
-In this project, users can add a car and it's featured amongst the least of cars available for hire.
-It is the API implementation of the main app.
+In this project, I built a fullstack application where users can access cars and it's featured amongst the least of cars available for hire.
 The project serves as my final capstone project at Microverse.
+The repo for the client app can be accessed [here](https://github.com/acushlakoncept/car-rentals-client)

 ## Live Link
 [API Home](https://cush-car.herokuapp.com)